 How to plan and execute Design Sprints: 100%

 During the four-week program we will present a balance of theory and practice.
-Participants will run their own Design Sprints while also playing the role of user for another participant.This is what we call peer designing.
+Participants will run their own Design Sprint while also playing the role of user for another participant.This is what we call peer designing.
 With our unique approach to peer designing, you get to ride both sides.
 You will learn how users feel when participating in a Design Sprint and use that knowledge to make better decisions as a Sprint Master.

 The dynamic of the program is self-paced with weekly practices, so you can take your time going through theory and concepts.
 You will have until the end of each week to upload your practice, give feedback to your peer, and receive feedback from both your peer and the mentor.
 This is your chance to run your first Design Sprint project with users right off the bat.